|

-MacHg MacHg is a free front end for the revision control system Mercurial.
-This means you manage a collection of files in a nice graphical way, adding things to the collection, saving a snapshot of the collection, restoring the collection to an earlier state and in general working with the files.
+MacHgMacHg is a free open source OSX GUI for the distributed revision control system Mercurial.
+This allows you in a nice graphical way to manage a collection of files, to add things to the collection, to save a snapshot of the collection, to restore the collection to an earlier state and in general to work with the files.
+In my humble opinion it's the best Mercurial client for OSX.
+For OS X 10.7+ (Lion, Mountain Lion, Mavericks, Yosemite) (An older version exists for 10.6+) |

 MacHg Features